Brian Street: Academic work

 The notion of literacy practices stems from Street's fieldwork in an Iranian mountain village, Cheshmeh, where he realised that people used literacy in different ways in different contexts, and for different purposes: maktab, schooled and commercial literacy practices.
 The uses and meanings of these were different: maktab literacy was associated with Koranic schools, schooled literacy with secularisation and modernisation, and commercial literacy with the fruit trade.
 The commercial literacy sprang out of the Koranic literacy practices, rather than schooled literacy practices as the dominant view of Literacy might expect and Street explains this by the status and authority the latter practice had within the village.
 Schooled literacy, on the other hand, although more technically developed, was oriented away from the village towards the cities.
 It was not the literacy skills as such, but the social functions associated with particular literacies, that influenced the development of commercial literacy in this village.

-Later in his career Street worked on academic literacy and numeracy, and both areas can be said to reflect and build on his view of literacy.
-In several articles on academic literacy (most coauthored with Mary R. Lea) Street critiques the notion of academic literacy as a set of skills to give writings structure, content and clarity, and argues that this varies across disciplines, and that what is seen as "appropriate writing" is more closely tied to epistemologies and the underlying assumptions of different disciplines.
+Later in his career, Street worked on academic literacy and numeracy, and both areas can be said to reflect and build on his view of literacy.
+In several articles on academic literacy (most co-authored with Mary R. Lea), Street critiques the notion of academic literacy as a set of skills to give writings structure, content and clarity, and argues that this varies across disciplines, and that what is seen as "appropriate writing" is more closely tied to epistemologies and the underlying assumptions of different disciplines.
 The perspective of academic literacies acknowledges and takes into account the power and discourses within institutions and institutional production and representation of meaning.

-Like literacy, Street (and his coauthors Dave Baker and Alison Tomlin) saw numeracy as a social practice that cannot be reduced to a set of technical skills.
+Street (and his co-authors Dave Baker and Alison Tomlin) saw numeracy, like literacy, as a social practice that cannot be reduced to a set of technical skills.
 Rather, they turn the focus to social factors, particularly the similarities or differences between school and home numeracy practices, and the implications of these, including ideology, power relations, values, and social institutions.
-Street (and his coauthors) argued that some maths practices are privileged over others, and this has to do with the control and status associated with social institutions and procedures.
+Street (and his co-authors) argued that some maths practices are privileged over others, and this has to do with the control and status associated with social institutions and procedures.
 In that sense, we can adopt a similar approach to numeracy practices as social and ideological that has been developed with regard to literacy.